urodelagames/urodelagames.github.io/_posts/2022-04-19-setting-up-godot-server-on-aws.md

 layout: post
 title: Setting up a Godot Server on AWS
 ---
-> ## If you want to make your first multiplayer game with Godot, I think I can help you.
+> ## If you want to make your first multiplayer game with Godot on AWS, I think I can help you.